 Nobles – 100 balls

 Newton Squash and Tennis – 102 balls

-We still have numerous sheets of fleece from Polartec‘s generous donation to SquashCares, so if you want to run a program, please reach out to firstname.lastname@example.org, and we can provide you with resources to do so.
+We still have more fleece than we can use from Polartec‘s generous donation to SquashCares.
+So if you want to run a program, please reach out to firstname.lastname@example.org, and we can provide you with resources to do so.

 Consistent with our ambitious plans for this year, we intend to collect 200 pieces of equipment for distribution to urban squash programs.
 This is double our efforts from last year.

 This year we will continue to collect equipment for SquashBusters, Squash Haven and CitySquash.
 In addition, we have added a fourth recipient of equipment – SquashSmarts in Philadelphia.
 Two students in the Philadelphia area have agreed to coordinate our collection activities there.